Azure/azure-sdk/releases/2019-09-17/2019-09-17-java-preview3.md

 ### Key Vault Certificates
 - Added reactive streams support using Project Reactor.
 - Added support for authentication using azure-identity credentials and HTTP challenge based authentication, allowing clients to interact with vaults in sovereign clouds.
-- Updated packages structure to group Key , Secret and Certificate clients in the respective directories
+- Updated packages structure to group Key, Secret, and Certificate clients in the respective directories

-##  Storage
+###  Storage
-- Changed API design replacing List responses to PagedFlux on async APIs and PagedIterable on sync APIs.
+- Changed API design replacing List responses to `PagedFlux` on async APIs and `PagedIterable` on sync APIs.
 - Simplified API to return model types directly on non-maximal overloads.
 - Added priority support for Azure blob rehydration feature.
-- Added convenience upload methods to BlockBlobClient and BlockBlobAsyncClient.
+- Added convenience upload methods to `BlockBlobClient` and `BlockBlobAsyncClient`.
 - Added uploadRangeFromUrl APIs on sync and async File client.
 - Added generate SAS token APIs for Storage File and Queue.
 - Added validation policy to check the equality of request client id between request and response.